luisxcardozo/Image-Segmentation/README.md

 - nipype:  $pip install nipype

-The first run determines a benchmark that would allow measuring optimization attempts.
-Results represented in the following table.
+The first run determines a baseline that would allow measuring optimization attempts.